felixge/felixge.de/content/posts/csv-boilerplate-for-go.md

 }
 ```

-This works, but adding, removing, or reordering any of the columns requires us to modify our code in 4 to 5 different places, which we wanted to avoid.
+This works, but adding, removing, or reordering any of the columns requires us to modify our code in 4 to 5 different places, and as I mentioned in the beginning, we want to avoid that.
 So let's try some abstraction that allows us to declaratively specify our columns and how to marshal/unmarshal them:

 ```go
 type carColumn struct {